flespi-software/examples/mqtt-message-handler/python/README.md

 *You can change columns as you wish.
 But then you should change the respective insert query in `on_message` function.*

-**Also you should configure listener by changing configuration lines:**
+**Also you should configure the listener by changing these configuration lines:**

     channel_id = '12345'
     flespi_mqtt_host = 'mqtt.flespi.io'